 Welcome to the Yellow Fever section of the Washington Travel Clinic website.
 This page contains valuable information on yellow fever and its prevention, as well as links to the CDC website where you can learn about country-specific recommendations and requirements for yellow fever vaccination.

 Travelers should get vaccinated against yellow fever before visiting areas where yellow fever occurs.
 The clinician's decision whether or not to vaccinate any traveler must take into account the traveler's risk of being infected with yellow fever virus, country entry requirements, and individual risk factors for serious adverse events after yellow fever vaccination (such as age and immune status).
 In the United States, the vaccine is given only at designated yellow fever vaccination centers, such as the Washington Travel Clinic.
-The vaccine is administered in one dose under the skin and provides protection for 10 years.
+The yellow fever vaccine is administered in one dose under the skin and provides protection for 10 years.
 Side effects are unusual, the most common being redness at the injection site.

 International regulations require proof of yellow fever immunization for travel to and from certain countries.
 People who get vaccinated should be given an International Certificate of Vaccination.
 The certificate is provided during the same visit at our clinic at no extra cost.